🧬

 Are Curly Coated Retrievers good family dogs?

-Yes, they are loyal and affectionate with their families, though they may be reserved with strangers.
+Yes, they are loyal and affectionate with their families, though they can be reserved with strangers.

 Do they require a lot of exercise?

-They are high-energy working dogs that require daily vigorous exercise and mental stimulation.
+Yes, they are an active working breed that requires significant daily physical and mental stimulation.

-The coat is relatively low-maintenance; it should not be brushed, as this causes frizzing, but rather groomed with damp hands.
+The coat is relatively low-maintenance compared to other long-haired breeds, but it should not be brushed, as this causes frizzing.

 Are they easy to train?

-They are intelligent but can be independent; they respond best to consistent, positive reinforcement training.
+They are intelligent but can be independent, requiring patient and consistent positive reinforcement training.

 Do they shed?